mattermost/docs/README.md

 **Editing**

-The quickest way to begin is editing directly on GitHub, on your fork of the Mattermost docs repo.
+The quickest way to begin is editing directly on GitHub on your fork of the Mattermost docs repo.

 Click the **Edit** icon on the top right corner of the page you want to edit in the Mattermost documentation.